 For more information, check out Elements for Microsoft Edge Visual Studio Code extension.

 Debugger for Microsoft Edge

-The webhint VS Code extension uses
+The webhint Visual Studio Code extension uses

 webhint to improve your web page while you're writing it!
 This extension runs and reports diagnostics on your workspace files based on